 Here is a video of DataSpaces demo with ADIOS/Paraview/PIxel3D

-Dataspaces 1.6.0 has been released with new features and various bug fixes.
+DataSpaces 1.7.2 has been released.
+This release includes a new lock type, as well as some bug fixes.
 It is available in the Download section.

 DataSpaces 1.7.0 has been released.
 This release adds DataSpaces-as-a-Service (DSaaS) persistent server functionality.
 Addtionally, 1.7.0 provides Hybrid Staging capabilities, and a number of bug fixes and performance improvements.
 It is available in the Download section.